A recent email that I received from a tennis coach motivated me to share my “secret” lesson plan formula.

-Below I would like to share my lesson plan formula that has proven to be very successful for many years in attracting and helping kids, as well as adults, to enjoy tennis and keep returning to my classes:
+Below I would like to share my lesson plan formula that has proven to be very successful for many years in attracting and helping kids, as well as adults, to enjoy tennis and continue returning to my classes:

 Step 1 (10 minutes)

 Always be first to greet and welcome your students, with a big smile on your face.
 Show them you are happy to be their coach.

 I then begin the lesson with a warm-up: jog, carioca, side shuffles, maybe a fun warm-up game such as “Caterpillar”, “Toss-Catch-Shuffle”, or “Royal Court”.